Carnoustie/theinfinitelibrary/README.md

 <img src="theinfinitelibrary-frontend/src/logotype.png" alt="gopher" width="60%">

 # What it is
 Social media app for bookworms where book lovers can connect with likeminded readers.
-Minimal use of AI assistants during devlopment to preserve control of codebase.
+Minimal use of AI assistants during development to preserve control of codebase.

 **Status**: Beta - Usable, but significant features still under development.